Which bad habit are you trying to get rid of?

 Smokers who smoked like a chimney have quit overnight while those who smoked only a few cigarettes have smoked forever.
 Getting rid of a bad habit depends on your mindset.

-If you think, the magic number 21 or 66 days will get rid of the bad habit for you, I have bad news for you.
+If you think, the magic number 21 or 66 days will get rid of the bad habit for you, I have some bad news for you.
 You can easily slip back into the bad habit even after 21 or 66 days.

 Ask a smoker or an alcoholic and he will tell you that the urge to smoke or drink again lasts for years.
 No doubt the intensity of the craving reduces over time making it easier to fight the urges.
 But do not assume you will never feel the urge again.